 - Take the medicines you were told to take with a small sip of water.

 You may stay in the hospital for up to 3 to 4 days after surgery.

 You will receive pain medicines in the hospital.
 You may take pain medicine by mouth or have a shot or an intravenous line (IV).
 You may have a pump that allows you to control how much pain medicine you get.

 You will be taught how to move properly and how to sit, stand, and walk.
 You will be told to use a "log-rolling" technique when getting out of bed.
 This means that you move your entire body at once, without twisting your spine.

 You may not be able to eat regular food for 2 to 3 days.
 You will be given nutrients through an IV and will also eat softer food.
 When you leave the hospital, you may need to wear a back brace or cast.

 Surgery does not always improve pain, and in some cases, can make it worse.
 However, in some people, surgery can be effective for severe pain that does not get better with other treatments.

 If you had chronic back pain before surgery, you will likely still have some pain afterward.
 Spinal fusion is unlikely to take away all your pain and other symptoms.

-Reviewed by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
-Editorial team
+Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Internal review and update on 07/01/2022 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.